39 verified secrets

 Frontier Town / Maverick Queue

-The queue reuses White Water Landing's loading platform and a restored historical sign
+The queue reuses White Water Landing's loading platform

 🏆 Magnum XL-200